ijtools/.github/profile/README.md

 Short curated list of rather stable projects:

 ### Plugins
+* [RegionFeaturesJ](https://github.com/ijtools/RegionFeaturesJ): an ImageJ library for computing features for regions stored in a label map.
 * [ijGranulometry](https://github.com/ijtools/ijGranulometry): a library that allows to apply grayscale granulometry using mathematical morphology operators.
 Requires the MorphoLibJ library.
 * [Digital Shapes](https://github.com/ijtools/ijDigiShapes) A collection of plugins for generating discretized version of classical geometric shapes in 2D (disks, ellipses, oriented boxes...) and in 3D (balls, elllipsoids, cuboids, cylinders...).
 * [binaryMorphology](https://github.com/ijtools/binary-morphology): implementation of morphological filters for binary images relying on distance maps.
 Can be faster for large values of structuring element radius.